raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 --- hint ---

-Have a look at the obstacle script - if it disappears the skier must have got past it.
+Have a look at the obstacle script - if the sprite reaches the top of the screen the skier must have got past it.

 --- /hint ---

 --- hint ---

-At the end of the forever{:class="blockcontrol"} loop, change score by 1{:block="classdata"}.
+At the end of the `forever`{:class="blockcontrol"} loop, `change score by 1`{:block="classdata"}.

 --- /hint ---